93

 return

-# 1) We *only* have an ingredient in the top-level `SELECT` clause
+# Special condition: If we *only* have an ingredient in the top-level `SELECT` clause

 # ... then we should execute entire rest of SQL first and assign to temporary session table.